-Onboarding isn't a mundane chore like doing the dishes: It's a magical opportunity like cleaning out your closet.
-Except instead of freeing up valuable sneaker space, onboarding gives you the chance to create an amazing first impression that lasts.
+Orientation or onboarding isn't a mundane chore like doing the dishes: it's a magical opportunity like cleaning out your closet.
+Except instead of freeing up valuable sneaker space, orientation gives you the chance to create an amazing first impression that lasts.

-Exceptional onboarding can improve new recruit retention by 50% and productivity by 62%.
+Exceptional onboarding can improve new hire retention by 50% and productivity by 62%.

 Is it worth the trouble?
 In a word: Yes.
-Exceptional onboarding can improve new recruit retention by 50% and productivity by 62%.
-Onboarding makes people happier, more engaged, more loyal, and more productive.
+Exceptional onboarding can improve new hire retention by 50% and productivity by 62%.
+It makes people happier, more engaged, more loyal, and more productive-which invariably leads to better patient outcomes.